 Historic Mill Creek Discovery Park

-Mill Creek, located on US-23 a few miles south-east of Mackinaw City, was constructed by Scotsman Robert Campbell in 1780, making it one of the first industrial sites in the Great Lakes area.
-The mill, now reconstructed, provided sawn lumber for the Mackinac Island settlers.
-Today the water-powered sawmill sits in a delightful wooded setting among nature trails and forest management displays, providing an interesting attraction for numerous visitors.
-Demonstrations are given of logs being sawn, craftsmen in period dress show how houses were built and a nature programme to encourage visitors to discover the area's flora and fauna is offered.
+Mill Creek, located on US-23, a few miles southeast of Mackinaw City, was constructed by Scotsman Robert Campbell in 1780, making it one of the first industrial sites in the Great Lakes area.
+The mill, now faithfully reconstructed, provided sawn lumber for the Mackinac Island settlers.
+Today, the water-powered sawmill sits in a delightful wooded setting among nature trails and forest management displays, providing an interesting attraction for numerous visitors.
+Demonstrations are given of logs being sawn, craftsmen in period dress show how houses were built, and a nature programme to encourage visitors to discover the area's flora and fauna is offered.
 The site includes a picnic area, or there is a cookhouse serving lunches and snacks.
 The surrounding area includes four miles (6km) of nature trails that bypass an active beaver colony.